aishapande98/AngularAdminPanel/README.md

 4. Open the downloaded folder
 5. Open the teminal and write a command npm install.(This will install the project)
 6. Now write a command ng serve in the termial to build this project.
-7. Aftter compiling click on the URL http://localhost:4200/
+7. After compiliation click on the URL http://localhost:4200/